Links on Android Authority may earn us a commission. Learn more.

 If English isn’t your primary language, Pinta is a great program to try.
 This Linux photo editor is available in 55 languages, so there’s a good chance you’ll be able to make it work.

 LightZone is another digital darkroom for all of your Linux photo editing needs.
-Similar to Darktable, It saves edits apart from the original image so you’ll never lose that first shot.
-The program will prompt you to select an image style when you first open an edit, however, you can easily combine LightZone’s styles to achieve one of your very own.
+Like Darktable, it saves edits apart from the original image, so you’ll never lose that first shot.
+The program will prompt you to select an image style when you first open an edit; however, you can easily combine LightZone’s styles to achieve one of your very own.

 ShowFOTO is one of the simplest Linux photo editing options on this list to use.
-The program, developed as part of DigiKam, has since grown into its own platform.
+Developed as part of DigiKam, the program has since grown into its own platform.
 Thankfully, it retains many of the same features you know and love.
 You can even edit the metadata of your images if you feel so inclined.

 Overall, ShowFOTO may not be quite as complete as some other programs on the market.
-However, the lightweight functions and simple interface are what make it a great option for beginners.
+However, the lightweight functions and simple interface make it an excellent option for beginners.

 Pixeluvo is a lesser-known Photoshop replacement.
 It can handle much more complex photo editing and manipulation, as well as operate layers.
 It helps that the user interface looks much more modern than other Linux photo editors.